Dyslexia And ADHD: Coping With A Dual Diagnosis

 • Difficulty waiting their turn; tendency to take over tasks from others

-Again, an individual may experience symptoms of only inattention, only hyperactivity, or a combination of both.
+Again, an individual may experience symptoms of inattention, hyperactivity, or a combination of both.
 Like dyslexia, ADHD is also commonly diagnosed at a young age, but it may persist into adulthood as well.
 It often co-occurs with other conditions, such as learning disabilities like dyslexia or anxiety disorders.

 Looking for compassionate, nonjudgmental support?

 It’s estimated that around 30% of those with dyslexia also have ADHD.
+In contrast, about half of those who live with ADHD also experience reading disabilities like dyslexia.

-These two conditions don’t cause each other, but it is possible for the symptoms of one to exacerbate the symptoms of the other.
-For instance, a person with dyslexia may need more time and focus to read a piece of text, and inattention or hyperactivity symptoms of ADHD can make that more difficult in stressful situations.
-People with ADHD may also become easily distracted and overlook details, which can make completing a task that dyslexia already makes challenging become even more so.
-These co-occurring conditions can impact a child’s school experience, potentially leading to lower self-esteem, dyslexia anxiety, or other painful feelings as youngsters reach adolescence.
+These two conditions don’t cause each other, but it is possible for them to have some of the same symptoms, such as problems with attention, working memory, and reading comprehension.
+In some cases, the symptoms of one condition can worsen those of the other.
+A person with dyslexia may need more time and focus to read a piece of text, and inattention or hyperactivity symptoms of ADHD can make that more difficult in stressful situations.

 Treatment options for ADHD, dyslexia, and anxiety

-There’s currently no medication that can treat or cure dyslexia.
-Instead, children or adults with this condition may work with a specialist who can help them identify strategies to improve their daily functioning.
-In contrast, there are medications available to help people with ADHD manage their symptoms.
-Medication for ADHD can be significantly helpful to some people but makes very little difference to others, so it’s usually important to work closely with a qualified healthcare provider to find out what might be best for you or your child.
+In addition, there are medications available to help people with ADHD manage their symptoms.
+Medication for ADHD may be helpful to some people but makes very little difference to others, so it’s usually important to work closely with a qualified healthcare provider for medical advice, diagnosis, or treatment options to find out what might be best for you or your child.

-There are also a variety of accommodations that someone with either condition may be able to request at school and/or work that can make it easier for them to accomplish tasks.
-In addition, therapy can be beneficial to someone experiencing dyslexia and/or ADHD.
 Research suggests that certain therapy modalities—such as cognitive behavioral therapy (CBT)—may help those with ADHD in particular manage their symptoms.
 This and other types of general talk therapy may also be able to help an individual manage any distress they experience as a result of their diagnosis and rebuild their self-esteem if their symptoms and related challenges have negatively affected it.
 If you’re a parent who is having trouble adjusting to or coping with your child’s diagnosis of dyslexia and/or ADHD or related challenges, a therapist can also provide a safe space where you can express and process these very powerful feelings.

 With a virtual therapy platform like BetterHelp, you can get matched with a licensed therapist who you can meet with via phone, video call, and/or in-app messaging to address the challenges you may be facing and help you cultivate positive feelings.
 Online therapy may also be more cost-effective than in-person sessions, meaning that it can be a good option for those facing financial constraints as well.
-For client reviews of BetterHelp counselors, see below.

 Takeaway